310mc/https-310mc.github.io-tl/source/_posts/climax/he_wont_cry.md

 {% endbubble %}

 {% bubble Subaru %}
-Ohh~ Seems rough for you guys.
+Ohh~ Seems rough for you.
 There, there, let me pat your head~♪

 Ahaha, it sounds busy at the Student Council, too.
 Good work out there!